Shaista Khan: Confrontation with the Marathas

 After Aurangzeb's accession to the Mughal throne in 1659, he sent Shaista Khan as viceroy of the Deccan with a large army to enforce the treaty the Mughals had signed with the Adilshahi of Bijapur.
 Through the treaty the Adilshahi had ceded territory that it had previously captured from the Ahmadnagar Sultanate, to the Mughals.
 However, the territory was also fiercely contested by Maratha ruler, Shivaji who had acquired a reputation after his killing of Adilshahi general, Afzal Khan in 1659.
 In January 1660, Shaista Khan arrived at Aurangabad and quickly advanced, seizing Pune, the centre of Shivaji's realm.
 He also captured the fort of Chakan and Kalyan and north Konkan after heavy fighting with the Marathas.
-Shaista Khan camped at Lal Mahal, Palace in Pune where Chhatrapati Shivaji Maharaj spent his childhood.
-The Maratha were banned from entering the city of Pune and Mughal distance from the locals turned out to be an error.
+The Maratha were banned from entering the city of Pune and Mughal distance from the locals turned out to be an error.Shaista was responsible to heavily mass destruct pune city and its innocent civilians.
 On the evening of 5 April 1663, a wedding party had obtained special permission for holding a procession.
 Shivaji and many of his nearly 400 men disguised as the bridegroom's procession members entered Pune.
 Others entered in small parties dressed as labourers and soldiers of Maratha generals serving under Shaista Khan.
 After midnight, they raided the Nawab's compound and then entered the palace in an attempt to assassinate him.

-The Marathas broke into the courtyard of the palace and slaughtered the palace guards.
-The Nawab lost three fingers in a skirmish with Shivaji, while his son who was getting married was killed in an encounter with the Marathas in the palace courtyard.
-Taking advantage of the confusion and darkness, the Marathas escaped the palace and Pune, despite the widespread camping of Mughal forces.
-Shocked by the sudden and bold terror attack in the city, Aurangzeb angrily transferred Shaista Khan to Bengal, even refusing to give him audience at the time of transfer as was the custom.
+Aurangzeb angrily transferred Shaista Khan to Bengal, refusing to give him an audience at the time of the transfer as was the custom.

 Subahdar of Bengal

 On the death of Mir Jumla II in 1663, Shaista Khan was appointed the Subedar of Bengal.
 As governor, he encouraged trade with Europe, Southeast Asia and other parts of India.
 He consolidated his power by signing trade agreements with European powers.
 Despite his powerful position he remained loyal to Aurangzeb, often mediating trade disputes and rivalries.
-He banned the English East India Company from Bengal in 1686, beginning the Anglo-Mughal War.
+In 1666, Shaista Khan led the campaign to Chittagong and expelled the Portuguese and Magh defender with 300 flotillas.
+The Mughal forces even forced the Portuguese in Sandwip to relinquish their bases to be used as Mughal naval operation.
+Later He banned the English East India Company from Bengal in 1686, beginning the Anglo-Mughal War.
 In 1678, Prince Muhammad Azam Shah was appointed the Subedar of Bengal.
 In 1680, Shaista Khan was again appointed as the Subedar of Bengal.
 He served his first term from 1663 to 1678 and his second term from 1680 to 1688.